Johnng007/Live-Forensicator/Windows/README.md

 * <p>Forensictor looks out for suspicious activities within the Event Log, it has a long list of malicious executables, and PowerShell commands which it queries the event log against.</p>

-- Forensictor extracts Browsing History from Chrome, Mozilla, Edge and IE, this browsing history is further passed through a list of malicious URLs for detection - [See More In Wiki](https://github.com/Johnng007/Live-Forensicator/wiki/Usage-%E2%80%90-Windows#-malicious-web-traffic-analysis).
+- Forensictor extracts Browsing History from Chrome, Mozilla, Edge, and IE, this browsing history is further passed through a list of malicious URLs for detection - [See More In Wiki](https://github.com/Johnng007/Live-Forensicator/wiki/Usage-%E2%80%90-Windows#-malicious-web-traffic-analysis).

+- Forensicator matches the hashes of executables on the machine to publicly available malicious hash databases, this helps detect malicious executables.
+[See More In Wiki](https://github.com/Johnng007/Live-Forensicator/wiki/Usage-%E2%80%90-Windows#-malware-static-analysis)

 ## 🔥 What Forensicator Grabs